acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 It can be convenient to represent quaternion multiplication using matrix multiplication.
 One can see that $$\mathbf{P}$$ is an orthogonal matrix ($$\mathbf{P}^{\top} \mathbf{P} = I_4$$) in 4D Euclidean space.
 However, this model still lacks geometric interpretations in 3D.

 ### Two-By-Two Matrices
-Another way of thinking about quaterions is to treat them as products of simple $$2 \times 2$$ matrices:
+Another way of thinking about quaternions is to treat them as products of simple $$2 \times 2$$ matrices:

 $$
 U := \left[ \begin{matrix} 1 & 0 \\ 0 & 1 \end{matrix}\right], \; I := \left[ \begin{matrix} i & 0 \\ 0 & -i \end{matrix}\right], \; J := \left[ \begin{matrix} 0 & 1 \\ -1 & 0 \end{matrix}\right], \; K := \left[ \begin{matrix} 0 & i \\ i & 0 \end{matrix}\right]